DrHughHarvey/gpt3_radreports/README.md

 gpt = GPT(engine="davinci", temperature=0.2, max_tokens=1000)
 ```

-Create examples to prime GPT3
+Next we create some examples we want to use to _prime_ GPT3.
+_You can change these, and add more, to help GPT3 better adjust to the task_
 ```
 gpt.add_example(Example("There are several hyerechoic calcific foci within the gallbladder with significant posterior acoustic shadowing in keeping with cholecystolithiasis", "There are several dense objects typical of gallstones within the gallbladder")) gpt.add_example(Example("What are you?", "I'm an example."))